 Despite an underwhelming story, RoboCop 2 did score three impressive nominations from the 1991 Saturn Awards: Best Science Fiction Film, Best Performance By A Younger Actor, and Best Special Effects.
 It lost in all three categories.

 On this day in 1990 (in West Germany), The Rift opened up in theatres.
-The SciFi/Horror feature starred Jack Scalia and R. Lee Emery, and here's the plot summary as provided by IMDB.com:
+Written (in part) and directed by Juan Piquer Simon, the SciFi/Horror feature starred Jack Scalia, R. Lee Ermey, and Ray Wise.
+Here's the plot summary as provided by IMDB.com:

 "An experimental submarine, the "Siren II", is sent to find out what happened to the "Siren I", which has mysteriously disappeared in a submarine rift.
 Things go awry when they begin to find things that shouldn't be there."